Category Archives: Darrell Zwerling

 Grease has appeared on stage numerous times, but these actors are fine together.
 I bought them as teenagers in love, although both were well beyond their teen years.

-Rizzo is an interesting character and can be argued is the only one who threatens to steal the thunder from Danny and Sandy.
+Rizzo is an interesting character and can be argued to be the only one who threatens to steal the thunder from Danny and Sandy.
 Containing a tough exterior, she is also vulnerable as she fears she has become pregnant mid-way through the film.

-Unwed and pregnant in the 1950s was quite the scandal and Channing gives layers of emotion during her solo number, “There Are Worse Things I Could Do”.
+Being unmarried and pregnant in the 1950s was quite the scandal, and Channing conveys layers of emotion during her solo number, “There Are Worse Things I Could Do”.

 The wonderful high school dance scene is choreographed amazingly well.
 The excitement of the student body at being filmed for a special television show is apparent as dance numbers and dance contests, some raunchy, follow.

-The musical numbers are intrinsically memorable from “Grease”, “Greased Lightning”, “Hopelessly Devoted To You”, and “Beauty School Dropout”, all of which are personal favorites of mine.
+The musical numbers “Grease”, “Greased Lightning”, “Hopelessly Devoted To You”, and “Beauty School Dropout” are intrinsically memorable, all of which are personal favorites of mine.

-Grease (1978) is a film that is not meant to be analyzed but rather enjoyed for the fantastic chemistry and energy in which it has.
+Grease is a film meant not to be analyzed but rather enjoyed for its fantastic chemistry and energy.

-Sometimes in a film, all of the elements simply come together perfectly and Grease is an excellent example of this.
+Sometimes, in a film, all the elements come together perfectly, and Grease (1978) is an excellent example.

 Oscar Nominations: Best Song-“Hopelessly Devoted to You”